Folarinnn/baimtwo/README.md

 ### Step 1: Creating an Amazon S3 bucket
 - This step will be required in order to do image-to-text and text-to-image inference to certain models.
 Also, make sure that you are in the **us-west-2** region.
 If another region is required, you will need to update the region in the `invoke_agent.py` file on line 26 of the project code.

 - Create an S3 bucket, and call it `bedrock-agent-images-{alias}`.
-Make sure to update `{alias}` with the correct value.
-THe rest of the settings will remain default.
+The rest of the settings will remain default. ***Make sure to update {alias} with the correct value throughout this project**

 - Next, upload the sample image from [here](https://github.com/jossai87/bedrock-agent-call-multiple-models/blob/main/images/generated_pic.png), to this S3 bucket.